Top 10 Best Food to Eat Bandung

 Gepuk

-Another Sundanese favourite in Bandung is gepuk which is a dish of spicy fried beef which is sometimes likened to Indonesia’s famous beef rendang curry.
-The dish is usually made using beef flank which is pounded to soften the flesh and then mixed with aromatic spices like coriander, lemongrass, galangal and Indonesian bay leaves.
-The meat is then cooked in coconut milk and is slightly sweet thanks to the addition of palm sugar.
+Another Sundanese favorite in Bandung is gepuk, a dish of spicy fried beef sometimes likened to Indonesia’s famous beef rendang curry.
+The dish is usually made using beef flank, pounded to soften the flesh and mixed with aromatic spices like coriander, lemongrass, galangal, and Indonesian bay leaves.
+The meat is then cooked in coconut milk and is slightly sweet thanks to adding palm sugar.
 Gepuk is usually served with rice and is topped with fried shallots.

 Amanda Brownies

-Brownies may not immediately sound like a quintessential Indonesian dish but if you are looking for dessert in Bandung then these are not to be missed.
-The brownies here are steamed rather than baked which means they are incredibly soft and fluffy with a deep hit of cocoa that makes them rich and incredibly moreish.
-The most famous spot to buy brownies in the city is Amanda Brownies so make sure to come and pick up a box before you leave.
+Brownies may not immediately sound like a quintessential Indonesian dish or Bandung food, but these are not to be missed if you want dessert in Bandung.
+The brownies here are steamed rather than baked, which means they are incredibly soft and fluffy with a deep hit of cocoa that makes them rich and very moreish.
+The city’s most famous spot to buy brownies is Amanda Brownies, so make sure to come and pick up a box before you leave.